A solvable algebra for massless fermions: Introduction

-In this paper we analyse the structure of Wigner's little group for massless particles which can be extended by a small but essential degree of freedom.
-In doing so, we come to the conclusion that the stabiliser subgroup is not given by a semisimple group but by a solvable group.
-In Sec.~2 we give details on the Borel subgroup as the maximal solvable subgroup describing the stabiliser.
-In Sec.~3 we deal with the representation space in terms of common eigenvectors which, in a natural way, leads to the split-off of the representation space into a left and right handed part, described as Kronecker sum on Sec.~4.
-The twodimensional subspaces are governed by the solvable groups $\sol_2^-$ and $\sol_2^+$ which are expressed in terms of the Chevalley basis in Sec.~5.
-Finally, in Sec.~6 we give our conclusions and present an outlook on how the Weyl equations for these massless states can be combined to a Dirac equation for fermions with mass.
+In this paper, we analyse the structure of Wigner's little group for massless particles by adding a small but essential degree of freedom, given by the fact that the momentum vector of a massless particle defines a projective space.
+In doing so, we come to the conclusion that the stabiliser subgroup is not given by a semisimple group as for massive particles but by a solvable group.
+In Sec.~\ref{sec2} we give details on the Borel subgroup as the maximal solvable subgroup describing the stabiliser.
+In Sec.~\ref{sec3} we deal with the representation space in terms of common eigenvectors which, in a natural way, leads to the split-off of the representation space into a left- and right-handed part, described as Kronecker sum on Sec.~\ref{sec4}.
+The two-dimensional subspaces are governed by the solvable groups $\sol_2^-$ and $\sol_2^+$ which are expressed in terms of the Chevalley basis in Sec.~\ref{sec5}.
+Finally, in Sec.~\ref{sec6} we give our conclusions and present an outlook on how the Weyl equations for these massless states can be combined to a Dirac equation for fermions with mass.